r-grandorder/tri-hermes/en/pages/Trial/Kingprotea.md

 I knew she had a cow's tits, but I didn't know she had a cow's brain too!
 Hell, maybe those horns of hers are actually something she was born with!

 **H. C. A.:**
 Still, that alone wouldn't be too much of a problem.
-It's only now that another idiot's got {(M) himself/(F) herself} mixed up in all this that it's become such a mess.
+It's only now that another idiot's got [♂ himself /♀ herself] mixed up in all this that it's become such a mess.

 ---